IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

         assert all(played in playtimes_titles for played in p2_played)
 ```

 We are using `pytest` with `pytest-django` and `pytest-factoryboy`.
 I find `pytest` much better `unittest` in every aspect.
-Registering factories as fixtures with `pytest-factoryboy` helps in identifying complex test setups.
-If we need more than 3 factories for a test then we should break the test apart into multiple tests, or create a new fixture that performs all the setup.
+I follow the pattern of registering factories as fixtures with `pytest-factoryboy` because helps identifying complex test setups.
+If we need more than 3 factories in a single test then we should split the test into multiple tests, or create a new fixture that performs all the setup.

 We run `pytest` and the test passes.
 Awesome, we can praise ourselves (and Django) for being so productive.
 Or maybe not.

 #### Number of queries
 Let's add one more test to verify how many DB queries the new endpoint is performing.
-This time, let's create 20 players with 20 games each *(1)*, since it seems like a reasonable number for a future paginated response.
-Thanks to `django_assert_max_num_queries` fixture from `pytest-django` we can easily verify how many queries we've made.
+Let's create 20 players with 20 games each *(1)*, since it seems like a reasonable number for a future paginated response.
+Thanks to the `django_assert_max_num_queries` fixture from `pytest-django` we can easily verify how many queries we've made.
 We'll take a guess for now and set a max of 5 queries *(1)*, sounds like a reasonable number right?

-*(1) I am an enigneer, I am legally allowed (and encouraged) to use random numbers*
+*(1) I am an enigneer, I am legally allowed (and sometimes encouraged) to define random numbers heuristically*
 ```py
 # test/games/test_views.py
 @pytest.mark.django_db